 If you stop driving due to a seizure, you need to tell your insurance company as part of your insurance terms and conditions.
 If you don't tell them, this could invalidate your insurance and may affect your insurance in the future.

-Insurance companies base their quotes on your individual circumstances.
 Under the Equality Act 2010, car insurance companies cannot increase the cost of a policy if a disability or medical condition does not affect the risk of making a claim.
-They can ask questions, or ask for written information about your medical condition to support your application.
-They might ask to see a copy of your driving licence or a letter from the DVLA confirming that you are allowed to drive under DVLA regulations.
+They can ask questions, or ask for written information about your medical condition to assess your application.
+They might ask to see a copy of your driving licence or a letter from the driving agency confirming that you are allowed to drive under DVLA regulations.

 Getting the best deal